popey/popey.com-blog/content/post/2023/09/a-virus-for-the-bbc-micro.md

 ## How again?

-k, back to 1990 with some more background information.
+Ok, back to 1990 with some more background information.

 ### Sideways RAM